Heisenberg scaling in optical magnetometry with measurement-induced correlations as a quantum resource

 \subsection{Generalized master equation}

-In this Appendix, we derive an expression for the moment-generating function of the photonic field after interaction with the matter system located at a particular position $\boldsymbol r$ which is on an equal footing with the quantum trajectory approach~\cite{Wiseman2010,Landi2024}.
-For the semiclassical model, the matter system is a single atom.
-For the collective model, the matter system is described by a collective spin representing the whole ensemble of atoms, which are all assumed to be located at position $\boldsymbol r$.
+In this appendix, we derive an expression for the moment-generating function of the photonic field after interaction with a single atom $m$ located at $ r_m =0$ which is on an equal footing with a quantum trajectory approach~\cite{Wiseman1993,Wiseman2010,Landi2024}.
+For brevity, we suppress the index $m$ in the following.